zvictor/brainyduck/README.md

    </details>

+**What else?**

+1. Faugra supports [imports in the graph schemas](https://github.com/ardatan/graphql-import) so your codebase can embrace modularization.
-4. Isn't basic CRUD enough?
+2. Isn't basic CRUD enough?
 What about custom resolvers?
 Faugra integrates well with [user-defined functions [UDF]](https://docs.fauna.com/fauna/current/api/graphql/functions), automatically keeping your functions in sync with fauna's backend.

 For more examples, please check our [examples directory](https://github.com/zvictor/faugra/tree/master/examples)